 For additional details, select a driver above or select a division from the interactive Trefis split for Cliffs Natural Resources at the top of the page.

 Cliffs Natural Resources is an international mining and natural resources company.
-They are the largest producer of iron ore pellets in North America and a major supplier of iron ore out of Australia.
-They are also a significant producer of coal in North America, but has been scaling back its operations in response to weak market conditions.
+The company is the largest producer of iron ore pellets in North America and a major supplier of iron ore out of Australia.
+Cliffs was also a significant producer of coal in North America, but has been scaling back its operations in response to weak market conditions.

-Most of their operations are in North America, with six iron ore mines and two coal mining complexes spread across the US and Canada.
-They have a substantial presence in Australia through two iron-ore mining complexes in Western Australia.
+The company's operations are mostly located in North America, with six iron ore mines and two coal mining complexes spread across the US and Canada.
+The company also has a substantial presence in Australia through two iron-ore mining complexes in Western Australia.

 We believe that the North American Iron Ore division is the company’s most valuable segment for the following two reasons:

-The North American Iron Ore division has been in existence since the establishment of the company, and even today accounts for more than two-thirds of the company’s total revenue.
-With the integration of the Consolidated Thompson mines in early 2011, the capacity has increased to nearly 33 million tons.
+The North American Iron Ore division has been in existence since the establishment of the company, and even today accounts for nearly three-fourths of the company’s total revenue.
+The production capacity of Cliffs' U.S. iron ore operations stood at 25.5 million tons per annum at the end of 2014.

 Long-term purchase contracts with some of the world’s biggest steel producers